-Many of you who play the bass should know about bass distortion pedals.
-However, the terminology can get a bit fuzzy, so in this article we try to parse out the small differences as well as help you pick out the best bass distortion pedal for your pedalboard.
+Many of you who play bass should know about bass distortion pedals.
+However, the terminology can get a bit fuzzy, so in this article, we try to parse out the small differences as well as help you pick out the best bass distortion pedal for your pedalboard.

 Distortion is a pretty tricky word actually and can mean three very different concepts.
 However, all distortion is caused by clipping the audio signal beyond its maximum, which leads to a compressed sound.
 Generally speaking, distortion, overdrive, and fuzz can be used interchangeably, although we think they should be clearly separated.

 The classic distortion effect is often deemed as a more extreme version of overdrive and sounds a bit different from the fuzz effect.
-Bass distortion is the same concept as an electric guitar distortion, except it just does a better job with lower frequencies.
-Sure, you can use a standard guitar distortion pedal, but these pedals are not designed to handle low end frequencies very well.
+Bass distortion is the same concept as electric guitar distortion, except it just does a better job with lower frequencies.
+Sure, you can use a standard guitar distortion pedal, but these pedals are not designed to handle low-end frequencies very well.

-In general, you should look for a well known name brand when looking for a bass distortion pedal.
+In general, you should look for a well-known name brand when looking for a bass distortion pedal.
 They are usually built well and won’t break on you.
-There is no such thing as a bass distortion pedal that sounds better than another because sound is all relatively to the listener.
-However, there are more universally accept better distortion sounds than others.
+There is no such thing as a bass distortion pedal that sounds better than another because the sound is all relative to the listener.
+However, there are more universally accepted better distortion sounds than others.